kimtth/awesome-azure-openai-llm/README.md

 - [TokenAttention](https://github.com/ModelTC/lightllm) an attention mechanism that manages key and value caching at the token level. [git](https://github.com/ModelTC/lightllm/blob/main/docs/TokenAttention.md)

-- [Flash Attention](https://arxiv.org/abs/2205.14135): An method that reorders the attention computation and leverages classical techniques (tiling, recomputation).
-Instead of storing each intermediate result, use kernel fusion and run every operation in a single kernel in order to avoid memory read/write overhead. [git](https://github.com/Dao-AILab/flash-attention)
+- [Flash Attention](https://arxiv.org/abs/2205.14135) & [FlashAttention-2](https://arxiv.org/abs/2307.08691): An method that reorders the attention computation and leverages classical techniques (tiling, recomputation).
+Instead of storing each intermediate result, use kernel fusion and run every operation in a single kernel in order to avoid memory read/write overhead. [git](https://github.com/Dao-AILab/flash-attention) -> Compared to a standard attention implementation in PyTorch, FlashAttention-2 can be up to 9x faster

 ## **Section 7** : List of OSS LLM & Generative AI Landscape